INCLUDES FREE UPDATES FOR SWIFT 6 AND BEYOND! Click here for full details.

 - Magic 8-Ball: Build your own watch face complication that can predict the future.
 (Possibly)

-- Safe Crack: Combine the digital crown with haptic feedback and Grand Central Dispatch to create a fun puzzle.
+- Safe Crack: Combine the digital crown with haptic feedback to create a fun puzzle.

 - Animation: Learn how to make your user interfaces come to life with attribute and image animations.